70xH/GO-SYS-101/reading-files/read-file/README.md

-# ReadFule() - Reads the file whole at a time
+# ReadFile() - Reads the whole file at a time

-Reads the specified file by loading into memory.
-On success, returns `nil` and byte array, on failure return `EOF`.
+Reads the specified file by loading it into memory.
+On success, returns `nil` and a byte array, on failure returns `EOF`.

 ## Function